 During the year 2014-2015 the China stevia leaf supply declined significantly and prices rose substantially.
 In 2016, we saw the supply decrease from 2014/2015 levels with prices declining 10-15%, as a result of decreased purchasing activity in the market.
-Supply/demand pressures have continued to ease into 2020, with prices stabilizing over the last three harvest years, but the price for quality leaf remains elevated over pre-2014 years.
+Supply/demand pressures continued to ease into 2020, with prices stabilizing over the prior three harvest years, although the price for quality leaf remained elevated over pre-2014 years.
+In 2021, we saw an increase in stevia leaf prices of 20-30%, reflecting an increase in demand and a general decrease in supply of leaf.